 Jewelry

-Many women can do without jewelry at the beach or on a beach vacation.
-I’m not one of those.
-Naturally, I never bring expensive jewelry on any trip, but because I always go with white on a beach vacation, a couple of pair white earrings (one fun, one dressy) and a couple of fun, colorful earrings to match my outfits will usually suffice and doesn’t take up a lot of room.
+Many women go to the beach without jewelry; I’m not one of those!
+Naturally, I never bring expensive jewelry on any trip, but I always bring a few pairs of fun, colorful earrings to match my outfits which do not take up a lot of room.

-Also, if you have the option of visiting local markets during your trip you can buy some of the hand-crafted items that serve as dually as jewelry to wear on your trip as well as a memento of your visit.
+Also, if you have the option of visiting local markets during your trip you can buy some of the hand-crafted jewelry to wear on your trip as well as a keepsake of your visit.

-I also bring a large-faced inexpensive watch daily, so I don’t have to dig out my cell phone every time I wanted to check the time.
+I also bring a large-faced inexpensive watch daily, so I don’t have to dig out my cell phone (or put on my reading glasses) every time I wanted to check the time.

 Reusable Shopping Bags